domino-team/docs/docs/openwrt/tor.md

 **This Tor firmware is totally free and no warranty.** Refer to the forum for help!

+To use the Tor firmware:

+1. Download the correct firmware for your router
+2. Flash it to the router according to http://www.gl-inet.com/docs/mini/firmware/ DO NOT reserve settings

 ##Versions and supported devices

 We have several version of Tor firmware and here is the summary.